dankuck/dan-learns-python/README.md

 probably leave it for a while.

 I printed test boards and compasses and got the results above.
 Now we're cooking!

+#### What did I learn in Step 1?

+I got a lot of error messages reminding me to put a `:` after `def`, `if`, and `else` statements.

+I also learned that the `join` method is found on a string and accepts an array parameter.

+Dictionaries look like they do in many other languages and trailing commas are not a problem.

+`True` and `False` are written in that casing.

+Python doesn't have the usual ternary expressions.
+If it has anything like that, I still need to find it.

+Closures are called lambdas and use the `lambda` keyword.

+`map` is a freestanding function.